hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

    `$$ c / c_{random} $$`

    where `$c$` is the ratio of **the number of authors who became last authors from non-last authors** to **the number of those who never made this transition**. `$c_random$` is the same ratio but in a system where the order of authors is randomly permuted.
 This randomization is necessary if we want to compare the chaperone effect of different scientific fields.
-If we measure chaperone effect by `$c$` rather than `$C$`, we fail to consider the fact that `$c$` might be influenced by individual productivity, team size, or simply random factors.
+If we measure the chaperone effect by `$c$` rather than `$C$`, we fail to consider the fact that `$c$` might be influenced by individual productivity, team size, or simply random factors.

    If `$C$` is larger one 1, then the chaperone effect exists.

 - Fig. 2 shows that the chaperone effect is strongest in interdisciplinary fields, biology, and medicine, and weakest in Mathematics.

-- An interesting question to ask is whose papers have more impacts, those by new PIs, or those by chaperoned and established PIs.
+- An interesting question to ask is whose papers have more impact, those by new PIs, or those by chaperoned and established PIs.
 The authors assumed that those by new PIs have more impact because it is difficult to publish in a journal, say, in *Nature*, if you didn't have a publication record there.
 However, results show that papers by established and chaperoned PIs receive more citations.

 - The chaperone effect is stronger in prestigious, interdisciplinary journals with a general audience than in field-specific journals.